shopware/docs/guides/plugins/plugins/framework/data-handling/entities-via-attributes.md

 ## Required fields

-Each field which is not type hinted as nullable is required by default.
-But you can also mark a field as required by adding the `Required` attribute to the field.
+By default, any field that is not type-hinted as nullable is required.
+However, you can explicitly mark a field as required by adding the `Required` attribute to it.
 This will automatically add a validation rule to the field.
-This is necessary for fields which are marked as `translated`, because the translated fields need to be nullable.
+This is necessary for fields marked as `translated`, as translated fields must be nullable.

 ```php
 #[Entity('attribute_entity')]